Pre or Post Natal Massage

 We consider that the best and safest position for a pregnant woman during massage is side-lying.
 We make sure you are comfortably supported and propped up by strategically positioned pillows and blankets.
 Tables that provide a hole in which the uterus can fit may still apply pressure to the abdomen, or allow the abdomen to weigh down, causing uncomfortable stretching of the uterine ligaments.

-Our post-partum treatments are tailored to help restore your body to its pre-pregnancy condition.
+Our post-natal treatments are tailored to help transition your body to its pre-pregnancy condition.
 Residual body aches from pregnancy are normal, but not without remedy.
 Adding breast / bottle-feeding and childcare can intensify arm, shoulder and back pain for both mums and dads!
 Massage is an effective holistic approach that relaxes muscles and relieves pain without medication.
 Our skilled therapists can help resolve even associated numbness and tingling.

 Most new moms feel exhausted after labour and delivery, compounded by around-the-clock baby and toddler care.
 Massage eases the fatigue, promotes relaxation and assists with sleep.
 Studies have shown an increase in delta brain waves (those that accompany deep sleep) with massage therapy.